nathanbuchar/hapi-glee/README.md

 ])
 ```

-`scope` may be either a environment string, or an array of environments.
-If any of these match the environment that you defined when setting up the plugin, then the route will be available.
-If not, `hapi-route-scope` will instead route to the 404 page.
+`scope` may be either a string, or an array of strings.
+If any of these match any of the labels that was defined when setting up the connection, then the route will be available.
+If not, **Glee** will instead route to the aforementioned error page.